-Our director in Nepal, Surendra, was indirectly involved in a rescue mission for almost 20 years before opening the safe house.
+Our director in Nepal was indirectly involved in a rescue mission for almost 20 years before opening the safe house.
 When he started researching the best way to begin this type of ministry, he spoke to others with more experience.
 Most of them said, “Don’t do it; it’s too difficult because people don’t like to change.”
 He persevered, believing there must be some people who genuinely wanted out of the life they were living.
-Surendra resolved, “Okay, God, I will do this anyway and see what challenges I will have to face.
+He resolved, “Okay, I will do this anyway and see what challenges I will have to face.
 We will find those people who feel guilty about what they are doing and bring them out and help them be established in society.
 We started in 2013 with a small home, which started to grow.
-Of course we faced some problems, serious problems, but so far God has helped us and we have a good success rate in this ministry.”
+Of course we faced some problems, serious problems, but so far we have a good success rate.”

 He found it difficult to discern the intentions of some of the women.
 They felt remorse for their life and would begin vocational training, but would later change their minds and start to create problems.
 As the leaders resolved to look beyond the dark effect on the women’s lives, they were able to see success in the home as those lives were changed and the ladies found true happiness: “The women don’t want to remember what happened to them in the past; now they have a new life, and they are running their business, they are established, they are back to their society and family.
 To do this work is difficult, but when you see their success, it’s a reward for us.”